rigetti/pyquil/docs/source/basics.rst

 Specifying A Qubit Rewiring Scheme
 ----------------------------------

-Qubit rewiring is one of the powerful features of the Quil compiler.
+Qubit rewiring is one of the most powerful features of the Quil compiler.
 We are able to write Quil programs which are agnostic to the topology of the chip, and the compiler will intelligently relabel our qubits to give better performance.